fsantanna/pingus/ceu/README.md

 end
 ]]

+Since abstractions can react independently, they do not require a dispatching container.

 Lexical lifespan never requires containers, allocation and deallocation, or explicit references.
 In addition, all required memory is known at compile time, similarly to